Social Media And Eating Disorders

 1. Support Communities

-These communities provide support, encouragement, and a sense of belonging, promoting healing and empowerment.
-They help participants feel connected and less alone as they work toward better mental and physical well-being.
+For many people, these communities provide a sense of belonging and understanding, helping them feel less isolated as they work toward recovery and improved well-being.

 Educational Content